sully-scoir/full-stack-code-challenge/Assignment.md

 ### As a User, I can log in
 * Accept a username and a password
-    * User sign up is optinal for this exercise, the user and their credentials can be seeded/hard-coded
+    * User sign up is optional for this exercise, the user and their credentials can be seeded/hard-coded

 ### As a User, I want the option to specify the breed for the next dog card
 * A typeahead of available breeds is provided